zoakhu/is310-coding-assignments/README.md

 ![VS Code Installation](images/vscode-installation.png)

 ### 4. AI Tool / Workflow
-I plan to use ChatGPT as an AI assistant to help with understanding course concepts.
+I plan to use ChatGPT as an AI assistant to help with understanding course concepts that are difficult.
 I will use AI as a support tool rather than a replacement for my own work.

 Hypothesis Username: zoakhu